 The following progressions where agreed in the Cabinet of Ministers:

 - The investment of €2 million investment has been raised to €2.5 million including the purchase of a permanent residence.
 However, it will remain €2 million if the investment is made solely in real estate where €500,000 must be spent on a permanent residence for life.

 - The required investment must be maintained for at least 5 years from the date of naturalization instead of the previously required 3 year period.

 - Further, it is necessary for the applicant to obtain a Schengen visa in order to enable him to apply for naturalization.

 - The applicant must also obtain a Cyprus Residence Permit for at least 6 months before naturalization in Cyprus.

 - A mandatory donation of €75,000 to the Research and Innovation Foundation must be provided and another €75,000 contribution to the Land Development Corporation.
 However this contribution may be waived should the applicant chose to invest in an innovative Cyprus business instead.

-- Any applicant who has previously applied for a citizenship visa in another Member State in the European Union and had been rejected may not be considered to acquire a Cyprus Citizenship.
+- Any applicant who has previously applied for a citizenship visa in another Member State in the European Union and had been rejected may not be considered for the Cyprus Investment Program.